qlova/uct/Readme.md

 **I/O**
 This will be a officially supported feature of Universal Assembly.
-I/O allows file system access and manipulating file registers.
+I/O allows file system access and manipulating files through pipes.

 **Threading**
 With the fork instruction, new threads can be created, the thread communication protocol is still in design.